VSCodium/vscodium/DOCS.md

   ],
 ```

+In some cases, the above change won't help because the extension is hard-coded to only work with the official Visual Studio Code product.

 ## <a id="migrating"></a>Migrating from Visual Studio Code to VSCodium

 VSCodium (and a freshly cloned copy of vscode built from source) stores its extension files in `~/.vscode-oss`.
 So if you currently have Visual Studio Code installed, your extensions won't automatically populate.
 You can reinstall your extensions from the Marketplace in VSCodium, or copy the `extensions` from `~/.vscode/extensions` to `~/.vscode-oss/extensions`.